mwouts/jupytext/docs/using-library.md

-# Using the Jupytext Python library
+# Using as a Python library

 Jupytext provides the same `read`, `write`, `reads` and `writes` functions as `nbformat`.
 You can use `jupytext`'s functions as drop-in replacements for `nbformat`'s ones.